Ssz990220/cuBQL/README.md

-# cuBQL ("cubicle") - A CUDA BVH Build and Query Library
+# cuBQL ("cubicle") - A CUDA "BVH Build-and-Query" Library

 'Cubicle' (cuBQL) is a (mostly) header-only CUDA/C++ library for the easy and efficient GPU-construction and -traversal of bounding volume